-Figure 5.6: Building block view of the interaction between the different modules when loading the home timeline of a user user ids are cached in order to keep the number of requests to the Twitter API to a minimum for later loading processes.
-For each user id, a lookup for private tweets in the given period is performed.
-The P2P DB provider queries Gun.
-If there are private tweets, the hashes for IPFS are returned together with the created_at timestamp.
+Figure 5.6: Building block view of the interaction between the different modules when loading the home timeline of a user https://developer.twitter.com/en/docs/accounts-and-users/follow-search-get-users/api-reference/get-friends-list loaded user ids are cached in order to keep the number of requests to the Twitter API to a minimum for later loading processes.
+For each user id a lookup for private tweets in the given time span is performed.
+This is done by the P2P DB provider who queries Gun.
+If there are private tweets, the hashs for IPFS are returned together with the created_at timestamp.
 If no private tweets are available for the period, the feed provider returns the data of the public tweets to the home page.
-Otherwise, next, the private tweets are loaded and decrypted.
-First, the P2P storage provider is used to load the data behind the hash addresses from IPFS via Infura.
-For this purpose, the hash is transferred to Infura with an HTTP GET request, and the data is received from IPFS as the response.
-The author's public key, which can be obtained from the user's public key history, is needed for decryption.
-The public key history is loaded and decrypted via the Crypto provider, which in turn uses the Twitter API provider.
-Afterward, the private tweet is decrypted.

-API (friends/list14) via the Twitter Feed provider using an HTTP GET request.
-The loaded
+Twitter API ($friends/list^{14}$) via the Twitter Feed provider using a HTTP GET request.
+The